 With more than 40 farmers markets spread across King County you are never far from farm fresh, local food.
 All of the King County farmers markets are now open for the summer season.

-Read about farmers market fun facts, how you can find the closest farmers market to you, and market tips and tricks to help you prepare for your next visit in this blog post! … More All King County farmers markets are now open for the season!
+Read about farmers market fun facts, how you can find the closest farmers market to you, and market tips and tricks to help you prepare for your next visit in this blog post!